techwithradhika/amazon-product-scraper/README.md

 # Amazon Product Scraping

 This repository contains Python scripts to scrape Amazon product details.
 The "scrape_product_links" script scrapes product links from a given category page, while the "scrape_product_details" script extracts details (such as product name, rating, price, and seller name) from each individual product page.
+Both scripts utilize the BeautifulSoup4 library to parse and extract data from HTML pages.

 ## Requirements